-Even though some celebrations will be different this year due to COVID-19, physicians at Gillette Children's Specialty Healthcare and Regions Hospital remind you that preparation is the key to keeping safe.
+The physicians at Gillette Children's Specialty Healthcare and Regions Hospital remind you that preparation is the key to keeping safe.
 These doctors want to help you avoid injuries from fireworks, heat related illnesses, campfire safety and preventing water accidents.

 Gillette and Regions operate Minnesota’s first Level I pediatric trauma center so these health care providers are a reliable resource to keep you and your family in the fun and out of the emergency room.

 Fireworks injuries: Each year, the Regions Hospital Burn Center treats patients with fireworks injuries around the Fourth of July.
 According to the U.S. Consumer Products Safety Commission, the most common injuries involve fireworks that are legal: sparklers, bottle rockets and firecrackers, with adults ages 20-24 and children younger than 5 having the highest rate of injuries.
 Most of the injuries to children ages 5 and younger are from sparklers, which burn at 1,800 degrees – hot enough to melt metal.

 - Keep children at least 5 feet away from sparklers; at least 20 feet away from displays that don’t leave the ground; and at least 40 feet away from fireworks that shoot into the air.

 - Keep a bucket of water close to fully extinguish fireworks.

 Anyone can be at risk of sunburn, heat exhaustion or heatstroke.
 Infants and the elderly are most at risk.
 Signs of heat exhaustion include: